jamarier/rand-exam/README.md

-# Examen generator
+# Exam generator

-From a bank of questions, it generates two text files one with questions ("exam description") and the other with answers ("exam answers").

-The exam is generated in any text format: markdown, LaTeX, python, octave, whatever.

-The answers are generated in any text format.
-In my case, the alumns write an octave script and the answers section of the questions are code to verify the values of the answer of the alumn.
-But, you can put the literal answers.

-Each question has a difficulty metadata and a frequency metadata.

-The exam is build to fullfill a total difficulty requirement.
-And each question has a probability to appear in function of the frequency metadata.

-A simple, but powerfull, macro system is defined.
-You can generate random values in several ways, use later, define common headers, and functions (all using string substitution)
+Exam generator chooses from a bank of questions/problems a set of items based on a set of constraints.

+Possible constraints are the global difficult of the selected set and the amount of questions in each section (it can be an exact number of questions or a range).

+Additionally, a macro engine allows defining global parameters (e.g. header texts, header of each question, date, ...) and increase the variety of questions using random parameters in exercises.

+The bank of questions is composed as a series of YAML files with the questions and metadata as subject, difficulty, likelihood to be used, and random value generation.

+The general configuration of the set to be generated is in the index\_file, which has information about desired difficulty, general macros and structure of questions.
+The use of convenient index\_files allow generating different exams but also the ability of create a catalog of all problems in database.

+There are no restrictions about the format of the questions, except they are any text format (text, Markdown, LaTeX, typst, python, octave, whatever) and all questions have to share the same formats.
+Also, each question can use any amount of "versions": a question can have an English version, a Spanish one, a Solution, notes about the problem, sources, implementation in several programing languages etc.

+**The rest of the README.md file is from an older version.
+So, the information maybe is not very updated.
+Work in progress**

 ## Options

-Usage: gen-exlab.py [OPTIONS] INDEX\_FILE BANK\_DIR
+Usage: rand-exam.py [OPTIONS] INDEX\_FILE BANK\_DIR

 Arguments:

 *  INDEX\_FILE Structure of exam [required]

 Options: